rockstor/rockstor-doc/docker-based-rock-ons/discourse.rst

 Installing Discourse Rock-on
 ----------------------------

-First please consider the pre-requisites for any Rockstor Rock-on; these are linked to at the :ref:`top <discourse_rockon>` of this document.
+First please consider the pre-requisites for any Rock-on; these are linked to at the :ref:`top <discourse_rockon>` of this document.
 Note also that the Discourse Rock-on will require a Share to store it's forum data.
 Note that this is in addition to the :ref:`rockons_root` that may well already have been made.

 .. image:: discourse_install.png
    :scale: 80%